samarafk/multimediate/README.md

 install_github("samarafk/multimediate")
 ```

-Or you can install the released version of skewlmm from [CRAN](https://cran.r-project.org) with:
+Or you can install the released version from [CRAN](https://cran.r-project.org) with:

 ```r
 install.packages("multimediate")